djradon/public-notes/sflow.requirements.md

 ### Dereference Pages

-- for [[dereference pages|sflow.concepts.dereference-pages]] you don't want all assertions, only some of the most useful ones, perhaps with links to where you can get more (ie., catalog links)
+- for [[Reference Pages|sflow.concepts.reference-pages]] you don't want all assertions, only some of the most useful ones, perhaps with links to where you can get more (ie., catalog links)
 - mapping of templates to facets, namespaces, datasets, sparql queries

 ## Canonicalization